Finding Your Pace with Harlem Run

 What’s up, everyone!

-With Spring right around the corner, I think it’s important to talk about pacing at Harlem Run.
-I am excited to welcome 100+ people each Monday night but want to make sure that we are doing so safely and responsibly.
+With Spring in full effect, I think it’s important to talk about pacing at Harlem Run.
+We are excited to welcome 100+ people each Monday night but want to make sure that we are doing so safely and responsibly.
 So how do you find your pace?

 At Harlem Run, we have the following pace groups: